paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 - **Email**.
 Create a new meetup-specific email account with a service like [Gmail][], store its credentials somewhere safe (like a password manager), and share them with any co-organisers you have via services like [Keybase][].
-Use this email to create accounts for all of the other third party services you need for the meetup, and correspond with speakers and venues with it (where email is needed to do that).<br />
+Use this email address to create accounts for all of the other third party services you need for the meetup, and correspond with speakers and venues with it (where email is needed to do that).<br />
-  The benefits of doing this, rather than using your personal email, are the transparency, and burden-sharing, of communications with any co-organisers you may have.
+  The benefits of doing this, rather than using your personal email, are the transparency and burden-sharing with your co-organisers for any external communications that may need to occur.
 Also, should the time come when you want to step back as an organiser and relinquish the meetup to someone else, having this account separate from you personally will make handover significantly easier.
 I would recommend taking the viewpoint that the meetup should exist as its own entity, and not being tied tightly to you, personally.
 - **[Meetup.com][]**.
 Regardless of your opinions of this site (and some technical people have pretty strong opinions about it), I would say that as of this writing, if your audience is in the English-speaking world, and you want your meetup to be found on the internet, you are going to need a paid account here (try and get a sponsor to pay for it, if possible).<br />
   You do not need to revolve your meetup around Meetup.com.
+I know of some organisers that use it just to springboard their audience to other systems, like [Eventbrite][].
 I only use its very basic features: discoverability via search, scheduling, RSVP management, and very occasionally member emails.
-I want the key information about the meetup to be separate from, and accessible out of, Meetup.com, and so I use other services for this.
+I want the key information about the meetup to be separate from, and accessible out of, Meetup.com (in case it ever disappears or I want to change platforms), and so I use other services for this.
 - **[Github][]**.
 As a developer you probably use GitHub (or one of its source-control competitors) every day and are intimately familiar with its workflows.
-I use it for both the [source of truth][] for meetup information (so it doesn't have to be Meetup.com), and for handling the life-cycle of a talk submission (using [Issues][GitHub Issues]).<br />
+I use it as the [source of truth][] for meetup information (so it doesn't have to be Meetup.com), and for handling the life-cycle of talk submissions (using [Issues][GitHub Issues]).<br />
-  A meetup has its own
-  dedicated [organisation][GitHub Organizations] and repository, and each individual meetup is represented by a folder in the repository.
+  A meetup has its own dedicated [organisation][GitHub Organizations] and repository, and each individual meetup is represented by a folder in the repository.
 It contains a `README` file with meetup information (which gets _copied_ over to Meetup.com), as well as the host presentation materials for that meetup.<br />
   [Issue templates][Github Issue Templates] are used to guide people through the creation of full-length talk, lightning talk, and talk request submissions, and outline the general definitions and expectations of them (eg for this meetup, a "full-length" talk means no more than 40 minutes long and a "lightning talk" is typically about 5 minutes etc).
-Every meetup has its own milestone that issues are marked against to symbolically "lock in" a talk for that meetup.
+Every meetup has its own milestone that issues are marked against to symbolically "lock in" a talk for that meetup.<br />
   Once a meetup has concluded, I encourage speakers to share their presentation materials publicly somewhere, then close the meetup issues, and their corresponding milestone.
-You can see examples of all this in the repositories for [RORO Sydney][RORO Sydney GitHub], [Elixir Sydney][Elixir Sydney GitHub],
-  [GraphQL Sydney][GraphQL Sydney GitHub], or [Elm Sydney][Elm Sydney GitHub].
+You can see examples of all this in the repositories for [RORO Sydney][RORO Sydney GitHub], [Elixir Sydney][Elixir Sydney GitHub], [GraphQL Sydney][GraphQL Sydney GitHub], or [Elm Sydney][Elm Sydney GitHub].
 - **[Twitter][]**.
 The most widely used social media platform for technical people would seem to currently be Twitter.
 So, each of the meetups I organise